-- 91. Post-Construction Bat Fatality Monitoring (MM BIO-14b).
-As required by Mitigation Measure 14b in the MMRP, the Permittee shall implement a scientifically defensible, post-construction bat fatality monitoring program that is consistent with the protocols and sample size established and recognized by bat biologists in the APWRA, to estimate actual bat fatalities and determine if additional mitigation is required.
-Such monitoring shall take place concurrent with the 3-year post-construction monitoring program required by Mitigation Measure BIO-11g, and shall incorporate bat-specific components and protocols as specified by Mitigation Measure 14b in the MMRP.
-If recommended by the TAC, such a monitoring program shall recommence for two (2) years beginning on the tenth anniversary of the COD. - 92.
-Annual Monitoring Reports on Bat Use and Fatalities (MM BIO-14c).
+- 94. Annual Monitoring Reports on Bat Use and Fatalities (MM BIO-14c).
 The Permittee shall have annual reports of bat use results and fatality monitoring prepared by a qualified biologist within 3 months of the end of the last day of each year's fatality monitoring as required by Mitigation Measure BIO-14b, and submit such reports to the TAC and Planning Director.
-Special-status bat species records will be reported to the California Natural Diversity Data Base (CNDDB). - 93.
+Special-status bat species records will be reported to the California Natural Diversity Data Base (CNDDB). - 95.
 Technical Advisory Committee (MM BIO-11g).
-The County shall convene a Technical Advisory Committee (TAC) to oversee the post-construction monitoring program as required by Mitigation Measure BIO-11g and Condition 90 and to advise the County on adaptive management measures required by Mitigation Measure BIO-11i and Condition 94.
+The County shall convene a Technical Advisory Committee (TAC) to oversee the post-construction monitoring program as required by Mitigation Measure BIO-11g and Condition 92 and to advise the County on adaptive management measures required by Mitigation Measure BIO-11i and Condition 96.
 The roles and responsibilities of the TAC membership shall be established by the Planning Director following consultation with the East County Board of Zoning Adjustments (based on a public hearing to be held for such specific purpose on or before December 18, 2014).
 The TAC shall include representatives from the County (including one or more technical consultants, such as a biostatistician, an avian biologist, and a bat biologist), and wildlife agencies (CDFW, USFWS) and as determined following the above-mentioned consultation.
-The TAC will have a standing meeting, which shall be open to the public, every 6 months to review monitoring reports produced pursuant to Mitigation Measure BIO-11g and Condition 90.
+The TAC will have a standing meeting, which shall be open to the public, every 6 months to review monitoring reports produced pursuant to Mitigation Measure BIO-11g and Condition 92.
 Formation and operation of the TAC shall otherwise be consistent with Mitigation Measure BIO-11g.